Peer Assisted Learning (PAL)

 |Winter Semester||CHEM 108||CHEM 218||BIO 190||PHYS 108||ENVR 203||PLTC 218|

-PALS Leaders are students who successfully completed the course they are leading and who are willing to use their first-hand experience and knowledge to help their peers become better learners.
-PALS Leaders share strategies that aim to build readiness and comprehension.
-Ultimately, PALS Leaders work to help students understand that problem solving is a process, and that with practice students can claim authority of their own learning.
-PALS Leaders participate in bi-weekly staff meetings and training sessions throughout the semester to learn from one another and to support their own development as peer leaders.
+PAL Leaders are students who successfully completed the course they are leading and who are willing to use their first-hand experience and knowledge to help their peers become better learners.
+PAL Leaders share strategies that aim to build readiness and comprehension.
+Ultimately, PAL Leaders work to help students understand that problem solving is a process, and that with practice students can claim authority of their own learning.
+PAL Leaders participate in bi-weekly staff meetings and training sessions throughout the semester to learn from one another and to support their own development as peer leaders.

-If you are applying to be an Supplemental Instruction (SI) Leader (formerly known as PALS), please print and complete this form, and return to Louise Brogan, Coram Library 224.
+If you are applying to be an PAL Leader, please print and complete this form, and return to Louise Brogan, Coram Library 224.

 For more information about the PALS program, please contact Louise Brogan by email: email@example.com.